Spearmint1080/spectrome-stability/README.md

 After completing the set-up for conda environment and `spectrome` path, you may go to the `spectrome` folder and type `jupyter notebook` or `jupyter lab` in your terminal to run the Jupyter notebooks.

 ## Files:
- - `../spectrome/notebooks`: contains three jupyter notebooks, `run_model_example.ipynb` is the basic simulation of frequency spectrums with default parameters for the HCP template connectome. `SGM_frequency_responses` looks at the eigenvalues and their frequency responses, and `reproduce_MEG_spectra.ipynb` shows an example of the spectral graph model recapitulating empirical MEG spectra with optimized parameters.
+ - `../spectrome/notebooks`: contains three jupyter notebooks, `run_model_example.ipynb` is the basic simulation of frequency spectrums with default parameters for the HCP template connectome. `spatialcorrelation.ipynb` looks at the spatial correlations between the eigenmodes and the empirical spectra, and `reproduce_MEG_modeled_spectra.ipynb` compares optimized modeled spectra with the MEG spectra.

  - `../spectrome/data`: contains intermediate data.
     - `mean80_fibercount/length.csv`: HCP template connectome and distance matrix.
-    - The following `.mat` files come from Matlab structs, `..['output']['param']` are the fields for the optimized parameters, other fields are other outputs from the optimization algorith.
-        - `SCFC_opparam_individual.mat`: individual subject's connectivity matrices (N = 36).
+    - `individual_connectomes_reordered.nc`: individual subject's connectivity matrices (N = 36).
+    - `individual_psd_reordered_matlab.nc`: individual subject's MEG spectra (N = 36).
-        - `SCFC_opparam_HCP.mat`: optimized model parameters for the HCP connectome.
+    - `MSGM_Reordered_matlab_500iter.csv`: optimized model parameters for the 36 subjects.
-    - `freqMEGdata_8002-101.h5`: one example source localized MEG spectrum.
-Dictionary with region names attached to each column (keys).